The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 Research Framework

-Our analysis draws on peer-reviewed economic research including National Bureau of Economic Research working papers examining post-MLR market behavior (2011 to 2013), RAND Corporation studies on unintended regulatory consequences and Journal of Health Economics analyses of insurer claims management strategies.
-The interpretation of these market effects remains actively debated among health economists.
+Our analysis draws on peer-reviewed economic research, including National Bureau of Economic Research working papers examining post-MLR market behavior (2011 to 2013), RAND Corporation studies on unintended regulatory consequences and Journal of Health Economics analyses of insurer claims management strategies.
+The interpretation of these market effects remains debated among health economists.

 Validation